Mahmoud Darwish: In Palestinian society

-Mahmoud Darwish Award for Creativity
+Mahmoud Darwish Award for Creativity (2008)

 The Mahmoud Darwish Foundation was established on 4 October 2008 as a Palestinian non-profit foundation that "seeks to safeguard Mahmoud Darwish's cultural, literary and intellectual legacy."
 The foundation administers the annual Mahmoud Darwish Award for Creativity granted to intellectuals from Palestine and elsewhere.

 South African poet and writer Breyten Breytenbach won the prize in 2010.

 In 2017, Palestinian historian Maher Charif, Egyptian novelist and critic Salwa Bakr, and Indian novelist and activist Arundhati Roy were co-winners of the prize.

-Controversies in Israel
+In Israeli society

-"Those Who Pass Between Fleeting Words"
+"Those Who Pass Between Fleeting Words" controversy (1988)

 In 1988, one of his poems, "Those Who Pass Between Fleeting Words", was angrily cited in the Knesset by Yitzhak Shamir.
 Written during the First Intifada, the poem includes the text: "Live anywhere but do not live among us... and do not die among us".
 It was interpreted by many Jewish Israelis as demanding that they leave the 1948 territories, although Darwish said that he meant the West Bank and Gaza.
 Adel Usta, a specialist on Darwish's poetry, said the poem had been misunderstood and mistranslated.
 Poet and translator Ammiel Alcalay wrote that "the hysterical overreaction to the poem simply serves as a remarkably accurate litmus test of the Israeli psyche ... (the poem) is an adamant refusal to accept the language of the occupation and the terms under which the land is defined."

-Israeli curriculum
+On integration into Israel's school curriculum (2000)

 In March 2000, Yossi Sarid, the Israeli education minister, proposed that two of Darwish's poems be included in the Israeli high school curriculum.
 Prime Minister Ehud Barak rejected the proposal on the grounds that the time "is not ripe" to teach Darwish in schools.
 It has been suggested that the incident had more to do with internal Israeli politics in trying to damage Prime Minister Ehud Barak's government than with poetry.
 With the death of Darwish, the debate about including his poetry in the Israeli school curriculum was re-opened in 2008.

 "Although it is now technically possible for Jewish students to study Darwish, his writing is still banned from Arab schools.
 The curriculum used in Arab education is one agreed in 1981 by a committee whose sole Jewish member vetoed any works he thought might 'create an ill spirit'."

-"Identity Card"
+"Identity Card" contrversy (2016)

 In July 2016 a controversy erupted over the broadcasting of Darwish's poem "Bitaqat hawiyya" ("Identity Card") on Israeli radio station Galei Tzahal.
 Written in 1964, it includes the lines: “Write down on the top of the first page: / I do not hate people / And I do not steal from anyone / But if I starve / I will eat my oppressor’s flesh / Beware, beware of my starving / And my rage."

 Israeli defence minister Avigdor Lieberman condemned the broadcast in a statement, stating that "according to this same logic," the radio station could "glorify during a broadcast the literary marvels of Mein Kampf".